 Listening is equally important for Managers and Interviewers and Interviewees !

 Here, we take a look at the basics behind the lost art of being a good listener.

 Listening is more than just listening

-It is easy to go off on a tangent during any meeting or discussion, but be careful, you can end up losing an important something that someone was trying to tell you.
+It is easy to go off on a tangent during any meeting or discussion, but be careful; you can end up losing important information that someone was trying to tell you.
 Try to stay on track, and if the person you are listening to says something that triggers a reaction, try to keep it to yourself until they have finished saying their piece.

 Patience is as important as focus, and potentially more so, when it comes to being a good listener.
 Time and again, people will listen to the first half of a sentence and then be so keen to say what they want to say that they essentially make the rest of it up.
 More often than not, they end up entirely missing the point.

 A good tip here is to repeat back the key points of what the other person has said.
-This serves multiple purposes in giving the speaker the chance to correct any misconceptions, reinforcing the message for the listener and making it clear that you have really been listening!
+This serves multiple purposes: giving the speaker the chance to correct any misconceptions, reinforcing the message for the listener and making it clear that you have really been listening!

 Put your phone away